-6. Regular Assessments/Audits
+3. Regular Assessments

-Supplier shall perform periodic assessments and/or audits of its facilities, operations, subcontractors, and their suppliers to ensure compliance with Applicable Laws and Regulations and customer requirements.

-Assessments / audits shall be performed, at minimum, on an annual basis
+Supplier shall perform periodic assessment of its facilities and operations, and the facilities and operations of its subcontractors and next-tier suppliers to ensure compliance with Applicable Laws and Regulations and the Code and Standards.
+Assessments shall be performed at a minimum on an annual basis.